movementlabsxyz/MIP/MIP/mip-34/README.md

 - vote: receive a vote or a set of votes, verify the integrity of the votes (signatures) and the minimum threshold (e.g. 2/3)
 - confirm: once the threshold is reached, confirm the block (or sequence of blocks) on L1

-#### Staking for fastconfirmations (addresses 3.)
+#### Staking for Fastconfirmations (addresses 3.)

-For fastconfirmation a staking mechanism is implemented in a contract on L2.
+For Fastconfirmation a staking mechanism is implemented in a contract on L2.

 This contract provides the following functionalities:

 - join: a new validator can join the set of validators by staking some assets
 - exit: a validator exits and  get their stakes back

-#### Handle fastconfirmation (addresses 4.)
+#### Handle Fastconfirmation (addresses 4.)

-For fastconfirmation, the following steps are implemented in a contract on L2:
+For Fastconfirmation, the following steps are implemented in a contract on L2:

 - vote: receive a vote or a set of votes, verify the integrity of the votes (signatures) and the minimum threshold (e.g. 2/3)
 - confirm: once the threshold is reached, confirm the block (or sequence of blocks) on L2

-#### Communication of fastconfirmation status (addresses 5.)
+#### Communication of Fastconfirmation status (addresses 5.)

-This step synchronizes the fastconfirmation with the postconfirmation.
-The postconfirmation is the final confirmation of the block on L1, and the fastconfirmation is the fast confirmation of the block on L2.
+This step synchronizes the Fastconfirmation with the postconfirmation.
+The postconfirmation is the final confirmation of the block on L1, and the Fastconfirmation is the fast confirmation of the block on L2.

-To ensure that the fastconfirmation status is made available to third-parties, we may publish our _proof_  (2/3 of attestations) to a data availability layer and get a _certificate_ that the proof is available.
+To ensure that the Fastconfirmation status is made available to third-parties, we may publish our _proof_  (2/3 of attestations) to a data availability layer and get a _certificate_ that the proof is available.
 This DA layer should offer a reliable _mempool_ for example as described [in this paper](https://arxiv.org/pdf/2105.11827).

 ## Implementation Details

 To simplify we assume that each validator stakes the same amount.
 The set of validators is in charge of validating sequenced batches and producing blocks that also commit to the state root of the sequenced batch.

-There may be different protocols for the postconfirmation and the fastconfirmation.
+There may be different protocols for the postconfirmation and the Fastconfirmation.

 #### Postconfirmation with deterministic blocks